 Even low-graded 1 and 2s can fetch a few thousand dollars.
 The highest graded example sold for $16,000 which I think is a bargain compared to the prices of the other Ryan rookies.

 1969 Topps #533

 The 1969 Topps is a 2nd year Nolan Ryan baseball card.
 It’s his first card by himself since the 68 has a split image with Koosman.

 The PSA 10 last sold in 2012 for $20,000 but prices have appreciated a ton since then. in fact, a PSA 9 sold for $12,000 in 2021.
 If the 10 got to auction today, I wouldn’t be surprised to see it selling well over $100,000

 This is a perforated card.
 He shares this card with Tug Mcgraw and Cleon Jones.
 This card is scarce and pretty expensive as well

 1970 Topps #712

 This is Ryan’s third year on cardboard.
-The card’s expensive because of it being a high number.
-If you don’t know what a high number is these cards were printed later in the year.
+The card is expensive because of it being a high number.
+If you don’t know what a high number is, they were cards printed later in the year.
 Often in September or October.